chaseruskin/orbit/docs/src/4_topic/7_dst.md

 Both units are required in order to build the design, but when reading the VHDL files through a backend tool a naming issue will occur and only one can be used.
 How can we keep both?

-_Dynamic symbol transformation_ will identify symbol collisions within the current build graph and automatically resolve the conflicts to produce a  cleanbuild tree.
+_Dynamic symbol transformation_ will identify symbol collisions within the current build graph and automatically resolve the conflicts to produce a  clean build tree.

 ```
 entity_a